benjvi/benjvi.github.io/_drafts/2021-06-28-accelerate.markdown

 - Decomposition of "DevOps" / "Continuous Delivery" into separate capabilities that could be adopted (to some degree!) incrementally e.g. automated delivery vs continuous delivery
 - Inclusion of security in here, has often been neglected in devops discussions
 - Inclusion of architecture, which also has been neglected previously and has been problematic in practices ("distributed monolith")
-- Explicitly called out practices that don't contribute to delivery ( although sometimes it seemed a bit contradictory / unclear e.g. with CABs )
+- Explicitly called out practices that don't contribute to delivery ( although sometimes it seemed a bit contradictory / unclear e.g. with Change Approval Boards (CABs) )
-- Focus on measurement, and DORA metrics seem like things that actually can be measured too
+- Focus on measurement, and [DORA (DevOps Research and Assessment) metrics](https://www.blueoptima.com/blog/how-to-measure-devops-success-why-dora-metrics-are-important) seem like things that actually can be measured too
-- I don't read the state of devops reports, so a lot of this stuff is new to me, particularly on the side of measurements / proof
+- I don't read the "State of DevOps" reports, so a lot of this stuff is new to me, particularly on the side of measurements / proving the impact of practices
-- Small batches.
+- [Small batches](https://queue.acm.org/detail.cfm?id=2945077).
 I love small batches, for me its the core of the whole Continuous Delivery thing

 Didn't like:
 - In concluding, would say things like: "quality doesn't need to be traded off against speed" - which is true, eventually.
 However, along the journey, and with a limited level of investment, you might need to make those tradeoffs.
 In general the book is about the endpoint and not the journey (it's a small book!)
 - Didn't talk about when shouldn't you do Continuous Delivery?
 Again, tradeoffs
-- View of the world is still quite dev-centric, less about operations/SRE.
+- View of the world is still quite dev-centric, less about operations / Site Reliability Engineering.
 SRE book is complementary but also contradictory in some things
 - Nothing massively new here, very aligned to the "lean principles, bringing dev practices / automation to delivery & ops" school of DevOps which has been around for some time (almost 15 years?) now
-- Talk about practices could have tied things back more to how this specifically improves the metrics we're interested in.
+- Discussion of practices could have tied things back more to how this specifically improves the metrics we're interested in.
 In general, they just say there's a correlation
 - Too many buzzwords and too much self-promotion (ideas-wise), this is written in a way that's a bit too business-y for my tastes

 Questions: